Mini Diarium documentation

 Theme Light, dark, or follow system (auto)

-First day of week Sunday, Monday, or auto-detect from locale
+First day of week Sunday, Monday, another weekday, or auto-detect from locale

 Allow future entries Write entries for dates that have not happened yet